 overlap, Globalnet can be set up.

 - IP reachability between the gateway nodes.
-When connecting two clusters, at least one of the clusters should have a publicly routable
+When connecting two clusters, the gateways must have at least one-way connectivity

 For clusters behind corporate firewalls that block the default ports, Submariner also supports NAT Traversal